igrishaev/pg2/docs/listen-notify.md

 PG2 supports two ways of processing notifications:

-- collect them into an internal list without processing, allowing you to get them later and process as you want;
+1. to collect them into an internal storage without processing, and then you drain them and process as you want;

-- process them in the background with an executor and a custom function.
+2. to process them in the background with an executor and a custom function.

-Let's consider both in separate chapters.
+Let's review both in separate chapters.

 ### Draining Notifications Manually